Liam Jones: Carlton (2015–2021)

 Jones signed a two-year contract extension during 2017 that would see him at Carlton until the end of 2019.
 He missed eight weeks with a nasty concussion after a head clash during the 2019 season, but recovered and soon afterwards signed another three-year extension with Carlton to the end of 2022.
 He continued to excel in a key defensive stopping role in the Carlton defence, and recorded five consecutive top-ten finishes in the club's best and fairest from 2017 to 2021.

 In November 2021, during the AFL’s off-season, Jones’ position at the club (and his career) was made vulnerable after it was revealed that he was opposed to the COVID-19 vaccine mandate for all AFL players which saw the potential of a player being sacked for not getting vaccinated by mid-February.
 He ultimately retired days later with a year remaining on his contract at the Blues amid news of his reluctance on getting the vaccine.

-Return to the Western Bulldogs (2023–)
+Return to the Western Bulldogs (2023–2025)

-After the AFL lifted its vaccine mandate during the 2022 AFL season, Jones rejoined the Bulldogs as a free agent during the 2022 trade period, signing a three-year deal, starting in 2023.
+During his AFL hiatus, Jones moved to the Gold Coast to play for Palm Beach Currumbin in the QAFL.
+After the AFL lifted its vaccine mandate during the 2022 AFL season, he rejoined the Bulldogs as a free agent during the 2022 trade period, signing a three-year deal, starting in 2023.